alessandro-lima/Qos-flux/README.md

 # Copyright
-Copyright (c) 2018 Alessandro Lima alessandrolima@unb.br
+Copyright (c) 2018 Alessandro Lima alessandrolima1987@gmail.com

 # About
-Wonder Shaper is a script that allow the user to limit the bandwidth of one or more network adapters.
-It does so by using iproute's tc command, but greatly simplifies its operation.
-Wonder Shaper was first released by Bert Hubert in 2002, but the original version lacked a command-line interface, from on version 1.2 this feature was added.
-From version 1.3, the HTB queing is used instead of CBQ, allowing better bandwith managment on high speed (above ten megabits) links.
-In version 1.4 an improved ingress shaping method was implemented and the ability to limit either down or up (both is still possible too).
-The original README is a rather lengthy document and is saved under README.old, for those who'd like some more background information.
-Except any notes on operation this document is considered up-to-date.

-# Qos-flux
-Traffic Shaping rules for SDN

-Dynamic traffic shaping for SDN in different flows (elephants vs. mice, alpha vs. beta and Cheetah vs. snails).
+QoS-Flux is dynamic traffic shaping for SDN in different flows (elephants vs. mice, alpha vs. beta and Cheetah vs. snails) on one or more switches in an SDN network.
+It does this by invoking the iproute tc command automatically.
+The script was developed in the Shell Script language based on the SuperShaper-SOHO 2.0 project and Wonder Shaper 1.4.
+This script has the perspective of improving SDN (Software Defined Network) networks in relation to packet loss, delay, jitter and bandwidth in different streams.
+To run this script, you will need iproute2 (tc) and the Linux kernel netfilter installed.
+The howto of the TC filter can be found here: http://lartc.org/howto/lartc.qdisc.filters.html.
+The Man page of the u32 classifier can be found here: http://man7.org/linux/man-pages/man8/tc-u32.8.html.

 # Instructions